facebookresearch/FDC1004_CapacitiveSensing/README.md

 Please see the included License.md for more information.

-Distributed as-is; no warranty is given.on
+Distributed as-is; no warranty is given.